-Stage III: "Evaluated transactions" that remain after application of the three tests are subjected to a Detailed EI Analysis.
+Stage II: Evaluated transactions that remain after application of the competition screen are subjected to a Detailed EI Analysis.

 Unlike goods, which can be, and are, considered "commodities" and therefore totally interchangeable for economic impact trade flow analysis, services (especially airline services) are by their nature highly differentiated.
-Hence, the mere existence of an alternative is not sufficient to say that Ex-Im Bank is actually helping to put in place competition that could (or should be considered to) displace U.S. services.
-Rather, Ex-Im Bank will try to look at (in order):
+Hence, the mere existence of an alternative is not sufficient to say that EXIM is actually helping to put in place competition that could (or should be considered to) displace U.S. services.
+Rather, EXIM will try to look at (in order):

-- Step 1: Does export credit agency (ECA) support provide a price advantage (availability is assumed to always exist from another ECA)? - Step 2: If so, does that price advantage translate into a calculable direct loss?
+- Step 1: Does export credit agency (ECA) support provide a price advantage (availability • is assumed to always exist from another ECA)?29 - Step 2: If so, does that price advantage translate into a calculable direct loss?30

-For aircraft, Step 1 consists of a detailed side-by-side analysis of the financing generally available to a U.S. airline in the commercial market versus the financing available to a specific foreign airline in accordance with the terms and conditions of the Aircraft Sector Understanding (ASU).
-The comparison illustrates the difference in financing terms between what is estimated to be available at the moment of authorization through an Enhanced Equipment Trust Certificate
+For aircraft, Step 1 consists of a detailed side-by-side analysis of the financing generally available to an airline in the commercial market versus the financing available to a specific foreign airline in accordance with the terms and conditions of the Aircraft Sector Understanding (ASU).
+The comparison illustrates the difference in financing terms between what is estimated to be available at the moment of authorization through a dollar denominated Enhanced Equipment Trust Certificate (EETC)31 compared to the precise financing terms available for that airline from the ASU.
+Given the extensive similarity between the financial package in an EETC and the ASU (both require assets as security), it is possible with just a few adjustments to get a very comparable cost of financing.
+(Note: This highly quantified finding is cross-checked